 Understanding the Complexity of Inbound and Success

-Being fundamentally content focused, people confuse inbound marketing with content marketing, or with operating a blog and running social accounts.
+Being fundamentally content focused, people confuse inbound marketing with content marketing.
 In reality, inbound marketing is much more complex.
-Inbound marketing utilizes content, but is also reliant on a strategy to target that content and use tools like forms, landing pages, and offers to gather the proper information from visitors and prospects in order to convert them.
+Inbound utilizes content but is also reliant on a strategy to target that content and use tools like forms, landing pages, and offers to gather the proper information from prospects in order to convert them.

 The success of inbound content, however, is dependent on other aspects.
-For example, comprehensive knowledge of your persona’s buyer’s journey, or knowledge and understanding of lead qualification for your business are both important to inbound success.
-Without these factors, your content could fail to attract the desired audience, or you may be able to attract the audience, but fail to convert and qualify them properly due to asking the wrong questions.
-Items like content creation are also heavily dependent on the processes you have in place, as is your lead generation.
-Without processes and consistency, you could fail to build a strong foundation, which in turn could impact the success of any ongoing inbound campaigns you choose to operate.
+For example, comprehensive knowledge of your persona’s buyer’s journey and of lead qualification for your business are important.
+Without these factors, your content could fail to attract the desired audience.
+Or, you may be able to attract the audience, but fail to convert and qualify them properly due to asking the wrong questions.
+Items like content creation are also heavily dependent on the processes you have in place.
+Without processes and consistency, you could fail to build a strong foundation.
+This, in turn, could impact the success of any ongoing inbound campaigns you choose to operate.

 What does this mean for your inbound endeavors?
 Potentially nothing.
 Or potentially everything.
 A number of businesses are able to adopt and enact inbound with great success.
-Others try, and end up using an agency, or abandoning inbound altogether.
-The most important factor in your outcome is the level to which you understand and appreciate how complex inbound marketing is, and the amount of time, process, and resources involved in making it successful.
+Others try, and end up using an inbound marketing agency, or abandoning inbound altogether.
+The most important factor in your outcome is the level to which you understand the complexities of inbound marketing.

-If you choose to take the agency route when implementing your marketing endeavors, there’s a number of things to consider and remember.
-These are the highlights we came up with:
+If you choose to take the inbound marketing agency route when implementing your marketing endeavors, there’s a number of things to consider:

-- Bringing an agency onboard to run your inbound marketing means having a team of experts to help guide and execute your inbound strategy, oftentimes meaning less error and higher efficiency.
+- Bringing an inbound marketing agency onboard means having a team of experts to help guide and execute your strategy.
+This oftentimes means less error and higher efficiency.

-- Hiring a team rather than an individual means having the best of the best to generate and implement your content, including designers, writers, and strategists.
+- Hiring a team rather than an individual means having the best of the best to generate your content, including designers, writers, and strategists.

-- Utilizing an agency allows you to focus on other factors of your business and free up time on your expertise rather than learning and processing something new.
+- Utilizing an inbound marketing agency allows you to focus on other factors of your business.

-- By using a team of experts, you ensure that all knowledge in the field is current and up to date, as are the tools being used.
+- By using a team of experts, you ensure that all knowledge in the field is current and up to date.

-- Agencies have the perception of being more expensive than in-house marketers.
-In reality, if you require the hiring of a team to implement your marketing strategy, it might be comparable in cost as well.
+- An inbound marketing agency has the perception of being more expensive than in-house marketers.
+In reality, if you require the hiring of a team to implement your strategy, it might be comparable in cost.
 However, agency retainers tend to cause sticker-shock.

-- When working with an agency, possible communication gaps may exist, both in content, as an agency will need time to develop knowledge in your field, and in communicating needs or execution, as they are not in the office with you.
+- When working with an inbound marketing agency, possible communication gaps may exist.
+An agency will need time to develop knowledge in your field and to execute on your needs, as they are not in the office with you.

-- Negotiating project scope can be a challenge, as agencies have to balance your work with the work of other clients.
-This means that when a project is underestimated in hours or the needs evolve, issues may arise with how to fix the issue.
+- Negotiating project scope can be a challenge, as agencies have to balance your work with other clients.
+This means that when a project is underestimated in hours, issues may arise.
 This can potentially impact the project and/or your costs.

-- Agencies require kick-off time to educate themselves on your industry, learn about your company, and ensure that your marketing system is in place.
-This can mean a delay in seeing results.
+- Agencies require kick-off time to educate themselves on your industry.
+They need to learn about your company to ensure your marketing system is in place.

 Taking Inbound In-House

-It can be tempting to take inbound marketing in-house, but as with an agency, there are a number of factors that are positive and negative with this approach.
+It can be tempting to take inbound marketing in-house but there are a number of factors that are positive and negative with this approach.

-- In-house marketing communication is much simpler and quicker, meaning you won’t have to onboard an agency or worry about passing along the right info.
-Instead the team working on the marketing is local and aware.
+- In-house marketing communication is much simpler and quicker.
+You will not have to onboard an inbound marketing agency or worry about passing along the right information.
+Instead, the team working on the marketing is local and aware.

-- An in-house team may be able to implement strategy more quickly and efficiently because there’s not a learning curve to overcome.
+- An in-house team may be able to implement strategy more quickly because there’s not a learning curve.